 - identify critical areas of the surgical procedure and basic operation sequence and procedures

 - knowledge of risks and benefits of surgery

-- choice of modality (rational for specific types of monitoring in this specific case)
+- choice of modality (rational and evidence for specific modalities of monitoring in this specific case)

 - evidence in support of chosen modality/modalities

 - supervising multiple rooms with concurrent IONM cases